main--/rust-lz-fear/README.md

 Compressor status: Alpha.
 You can expect it to produce perfect (i.e. identical to what the C library produces) output for all configurations.
+Non-default block sizes are an exception here, not entirely sure what the problem is.
+Dictionary is also implemented slightly differently right now.
+There is one other unknown edge case where output differs slightly.
+Note that all of these cases still produce valid and correct output, they just encode slightly differently than the C implementation (compression ration may be slightly worse in these cases).
 The API may still change a little.
 The example named "dolz4" is a compressor but is currently lacking a CLI.
 You have to configure it by changing the code.
 Performance is good, but takes ~2-3x as long as the C implementation.
 The current bottleneck appears to be an abundance of range checks when writing output (~25% of cycles spent in there) which also cause the compiler to completely trip over itself and sometimes emit a sequence of copy_from_slice calls for 1-byte and 4-byte writes to the output array.
 Help wanted.